Understanding Strabismus (Crossed Eyes): Causes, Treatments, and Solutions

 Vision Therapy

 - Vision therapy for strabismus involves exercises that improve eye-brain coordination.
 This therapy can significantly help in aligning the eyes and enhancing depth perception.
-It is effective for both children and adults and is often used in combination with other treatments .
-Vision therapy for squint and vision therapy for crossed eyes are other terms often associated with this treatment.
+It is effective for both children and adults and is often used in combination with other treatments.

 -